LukeShortCloud/rootpages/src/administration/openstack.rst

              $ cp /usr/share/openstack-tripleo-heat-templates/network_data.yml /home/stack/templates/network_data_custom.yaml
              $ /usr/share/openstack-tripleo-heat-templates/tools/process-templates.py --roles-data ~/templates/roles_data_custom.yaml --roles-data ~/templates/network_data_custom.yaml

--  Configure the number of controller and compute nodes that should be deployed in a YAML Heat template.
+-  In a YAML Heat tepmlate, set the number of controller, compute, Ceph, and/or any other nodes that should be deployed.

    .. code-block:: yaml

       ---
       parameter_defaults:
+        OvercloudControllerFlavor: control
+        OvercloudComputeFlavor: compute
+        OvercloudCephStorageFlavor: ceph
         ControllerCount: <NUMBER_OF_CONTROLLER_NODES>
         ComputeCount: <NUMBER_OF_COMPUTE_NODES>
+        CephStorageCount: <NUMBER_OF_CEPH_NODES>

 -  Deploy the Overcloud with any custom Heat configurations.
 [29] Starting with the Pike release, most services are deployed as containers by default.
 For preventing the use of containers, remove the "docker.yaml" and "docker-ha.yaml" files from ``${TEMPLATES_DIRECTORY}/environments/``.
 [30] Lab environments may need to use a simple network configuration and the low resource usage template: ``-e ~/templates/environments/net-single-nic-with-vlans.yaml -e ~/templates/environments/network-environment.yaml -e ~/templates/environments/low-memory-usage.yaml``.